The Five Senses

 I always think about what they can see from their bed, such as photos, artwork, flowers, or outside a window... or are they staring at a blank wall?
 What if you moved their bed so they can see out the window, or made sure fresh flowers were in a vase and all their favorite people were in frames next to their bed, imagine the difference that could make.

 I think about their pillows, their blankets, and their clothing... is it soft, is it scratchy, is it cozy?
 How can you change that for them?
 Are they ticklish?
 Maybe you could put a sign up that reminds people not to touch their feet.
 Maybe they don't want to be touched at all.
 Have you asked them?
-Find out what is most important to them, so that you can honor their wishes.
+Find out what is most important to them.

 What are they tasting?
 Is their mouth dry?
 Because if so, it would make everything else bitter and not very enjoyable.
 What if you moistened their mouth and offered strawberries or watermelon?
 Would they like that?

-If someone is lying in a bed, whether they are sick, or it is the end of their life... tap into their five senses to help make them a little more comfortable.
-While they still have a voice, ask them what they would want.
-I believe that all human beings deserve this.
+If someone is lying in a bed, whether they are sick or it is the end of their life, tap into their five senses to help make them a little more comfortable.
+While they still have a voice, ask them what they want and need, and also ask what they do not like, or what bothers them.
+The more we know about their wants and wishes the better we can honor them.

 xo